16/11/2013 - Vickers VC-10 ARRIVES

-. . . and after a little tricky manoeuvring 664 was in her final resting place taking pride of place in the Aeropark.
+After a little tricky manoeuvring 664 was in her final resting place in the Aeropark.

-The Aeropark Volunteers will now spend some time getting the interior complete before opening 664 to the public in the Spring of 2012.
+The Aeropark Volunteers spent some time getting the interior complete before opening 664 to the public back in Spring of 2012.

-The Aeropark will be open again to the public this Sunday 27th November for the first public external viewing opportunity of this magnificent new exhibit.
+The Aeropark opened Sunday 27th November for the first public external viewing opportunity of this magnificent new exhibit.

 The move was a massive team effort and special thanks must go to:

-Rather a sad end for this helo which rescued casualties from RFA Sir Galahad.
-Rumour is they intend to convert her into a cafe - hopefully this comes to fruition and she is preserved for future generations.
+Rather a sad end for this hero, which rescued casualties from RFA Sir Galahad.

-Nimrod R1 XW664 , the RAF's recently retired 'spy-in-the'sky', touched down gracefully at East Midlands Airport at 10:29am on Tuesday 12th July after its final flight from RAF Waddington.
-It will become the newest exhibit in the Aeropark after a period of decommissioning.
+Nimrod R1 XW664, the RAF's now retired 'spy-in-the'sky', touched down gracefully at East Midlands Airport at 10:29am on Tuesday 12th July, after its final flight from RAF Waddington.
+It became the newest exhibit in the Aeropark after a period of decommissioning.

-The aircraft performed a majestic fly-past, break and landing followed by a slow backtrack down the runway past the hundreds of gathered enthusiasts and well-wishers in the Aeropark.
-She then passed under a water cannon salute (above) given by EMA Fire Section before taxiing to her current location in the Airport's maintenance area.
+The aircraft performed a majestic fly-past, break and landing, followed by a slow backtrack down the runway past the hundreds of gathered enthusiasts and well-wishers in the Aeropark.
+She then passed under a water cannon salute (above) given by EMA Fire Section before taxiing to her intended destination in the Airport's maintenance area.

-It is hoped to make the final ground move under tow to the Aeropark in November to enable the Aeropark Volunteers to prepare her for public display in 2012.
+It was planned to make the final ground move under tow to the Aeropark in November 2011 to enable the Aeropark Volunteers to prepare her for public display back in 2012.